zoltanctoth/ceu-cloud-class/aws.md

 - You can also select a `default` security group
 - The purpose of Security Group settings is to determine what Inbound and Outbound network traffic will be allowed on the instance
 - Since Inbound traffic could be coming from anyone (including those with malicious intentions) it is highly recommended that most incoming traffic be blocked and only certain incoming services be allowed on an as needed basis
-- In the example below we created a Security Group called `AWS-Tutorial` that only allows incoming traffic of two types:
+- In the example below we created a Security Group called `CEU-Tutorial` that only allows incoming traffic of two types:
   - `SSH` (over port 22)
   - `HTTP` (over port 80)
 - The first rule, will allow us to log into our instance remotely using the SSH protocol